edsmort/chinese-comprehensibility-checker/README.md

 # hsk-grader
-Reads and grades chinese subtitle files
+Reads and grades chinese subtitle files using the HSK system